About DiGo

 In June 2024, thanks to fundraising efforts and community sponsors, Digo opened a first course as a small par 3 with 12 holes (soon to be 18) in the small town of Cormier Village with over 800 rounds played in the first year.

-The installation of the 6 remaining holes is anticipated to be completed in late spring 2025.
+The installation of the 6 remaining holes is anticipated to be completed in Spring 2026.

 In late 2024 DiGo secured access to 60 acres of land for a second project at a central location in the city limits of Shediac.
 Construction began in early 2025

-The intention for the Shediac course is the development of a professional sized course and is anticipated to become one of New Brunswick’s premiere disc golf destinations with a projected opening date between late summer 2025 and spring 2026.
+The intention for the Shediac course is the development of a professional sized course and is anticipated to become one of New Brunswick’s premiere disc golf destinations.

 Our Partners